-The results of the partnerships led by the F4F program must be analysed in terms of added value.
-It is obvious that the partnerships have favoured many actions in synergy, which have enabled to provide coherent and coordinated responses to the questions relative to food security.
+The results of the partnerships led by the F4F programme must be analysed in terms of added value.
+It is obvious that the partnerships have favoured many actions in synergy, which have enabled the provision of coherent and coordinated responses to the questions relative to food security.

-The partnership experiences have enabled the F4F program to learn the following lessons:
+The partnership experiences have enabled the F4F programme to learn the following lessons:

 - The local development plan is a unifying tool for the partners and the actions to fight against poverty that they lead.
 It channels the opportunities to solve the problems of the populations and avoids duplication and the waste of energy and resources;

 - The partnership is a voluntary approach that however presents some constrains.
 The group discipline is the key to success and the exemplarity of each stakeholder determines its credibility and efficiency.